 Orlando is a lot more than an amusement park dining experience.
-There’s a local food movement taking place in the area, with farm to table dining and gourmet farmers markets becoming much more prevalent.
-Here’s a look at 8 restaurants you need to visit in the Orlando area, whether you’re visiting town on vacation or you’re a local food lover.
+There’s a local food movement taking place in the area, with farm to table dining and gourmet farmers markets becoming much more prevalent in an assortment of unique Orlando restaurants.
+Here’s a look at 8 must-try restaurants in Orlando area, whether you’re visiting town on vacation or you’re a local food lover.

 8. Txokos Basque Kitchen

 Txokos Basque Kitchen embraces the act of sharing, as is the Basque tradition.
 Quality ingredients fill the menu, with standouts including the Kalimotxo Pork Belly, Grilled Octopus and Bone Marrow Rescoldo.
 Bring your appetite, and don’t forget to return for Brunch – their Benedict Chorizo and Fried Shrimp & Dirty Grits are equally as satisfying.

 7. Hollerbach’s Willow Tree Cafe

 A photo posted by Hollerbachs Willow Tree Cafe (@willowtreecafesanford) on

 Hollerbach’s Willow Tree Cafe is the real deal.
 They’re serving up authentic German food that will leave your mouth watering for more.
 All of the dressings, soups and desserts are made fresh from scratch in the kitchen, and you’re sure to leave feeling more than satisfied – you’ll experience Gemuetlichkeit – a sense of well-being and happiness.
 You can’t go wrong with half a liter of your favorite beverage (there are plenty of options), a sausage platter, or one of their famous schnitzels.